 - Were harmed by cannabis criminalization.

-State license fee waivers
+State license fee waivers and deferrals

 Technical support with the licensing process

 If you’re an equity business owner and need help getting your state license, email email@example.com.

 If you need support with getting your local cannabis permit, contact your city or county for help.